 Tier one apology deals damage to all shareholders.
 Tier two does more damage, recovers your employees a bit, and stuns shareholders briefly which'll stop them from asking questions for a bit.
 Tier three is similar to two, but with greater everything.

-After a Shareholder Meeting you’ll climb the shareholder rankings if it was a success, earn some profits for your business, as well as some personal profits too.
+After a succesful shareholder meeting, you'll climb the shareholder rankings, earn some profit for your business, and earn some personal cash.